-As for direct methods, the entire Hartree-Fock and Kohn-Sham DFT parts of the DALTON2011 program has been parallelized using MPI as message passing interface.
-Furthermore, the large-scale GASCI code LUCITA is also available in a fully parallelized version in the DALTON2011 release.
-The use of the parallel code modules requires, of course, that the code has been installed as a parallel code, which is being determined during the building of the program as described in Section 3.3.
+As for direct methods, the entire Hartree-Fock and Kohn-Sham DFT parts of the DALTON program has been parallelized using MPI as message passing interface.
+Furthermore, the large-scale GASCI code Lucita is also available in a fully parallelized version in the DALTON2013 release.
+The use of the parallel code modules requires, of course, that the code has been installed as a parallel code, which is being determined during the building of the program as described in Chapter 3.

-In contrast to pre-dalton2011 releases, the keyword .PARALLEL is not needed any more.
-Dalton2011 will automatically perform in parallel those program modules which have been parallelized if more than one CPU node is available to the program.
-Also in contrast to pre-dalton2011 releases, dalton2011 will not quit in the non-parallelized modules (as MCSCF and CC), but continue in sequential mode on the master node in these program modules while the slaves are idling.
+In contrast to pre-Dalton releases, the keyword .PARALLEL is not needed any more.
+Dalton will automatically perform in parallel those program modules which have been parallelized if more than one CPU node is available to the program.
+Also, in contrast to the Dalton2011 release, Dalton will quit in some of the non-parallelized modules (such as CC and SOPPA).

 The number of nodes to be used in the calculation is requested to the dalton run script after the -N option (see Section 5.4), or as stated in local documentation.
-Note that the master/slave paradigm employed by DALTON2011 will leave the master mainly doing sequential parts of the calculation and distribution of tasks, thus very little computation compared to the N-1 slaves, see Ref.
-[115].
+Note that the master/slave paradigm employed by DALTON will leave the master mainly doing sequential parts of the calculation and distribution of tasks, thus very little computation compared to the N-1 slaves, see Ref.
+[131].

-By default the two-electron integrals will be screened [114], using an increasingly tighter integral screening threshold during the SCF iterations.
+By default the two-electron integrals will be screened [130], using an increasingly tighter integral screening threshold during the SCF iterations.
 Thus, direct calculations calculated using integral screening will, when converged, be almost as exact as the results obtained with integral screening turned off.
 The thresholds can be changed with the keywords .IFTHRS and .ICEDIF.
 To turn of integral screening in direct or parallel calculations altogether, .IFTHRS should be set to 20 or larger.